uncbiag/VoteNet-Family/README.md

 ## 0. Data augmentation and preprocessing

 The first version of VoteNet using [LPBA40](https://www.loni.usc.edu/research/atlases) for VoteNet, and [OASIS](https://www.oasis-brains.org) for registration network.
 Currently, data augmentation step is hold on.
-Based on the previous work done by Xiao Yang, we already can get a good prediction result compared with those of optimization-based registration methods.
+Based on the previous work done by Dr. Xiao Yang, we already can get a good prediction result compared with those of optimization-based registration methods.

 - LPBA40 dataset is also used for training a U-net as a baseline for segmentation prediction.